 Is it a normal employment relationship?

-Where a traditional employment relationship does not exist, you will still need to consider whether the contract exists “principally for the labour” of the independent contractor or consultant.
+In situations where a traditional employment relationship does not exist, you will still need to consider whether the contract exists “principally for the labour” of the independent contractor or consultant.

 The following factors will be relevant: